C-Band Phase II Countdown

 - When are filters required to be installed?

-- Why is Intelsat requiring that passband filters be installed between June and August 2021?
+- Why is Intelsat requiring that passband filters be installed by August 2023?

 - In which Phase am I required to install passband filters (i.e., in which PEA am I)?